kailash-manasarovar/statement/docs/timeline/2025/march.md

 - I assume this is preliminary chat before he gets to the real business.
 - The bar staff address the man by name, which I have forgotten.
 - The interrogator reminds me of someone, but I don't place it for a few weeks...
+- Then it comes.
 - It's Domingo.
-- The whole scene reminded me of the time we went out for dinner at the Japanese restaurant in Dénia in 2014 (before [he came to London](../2011-to-2020/2014.md#trip-to-london))and he kind of *performed* for the people sitting around the table, as if he knew them, and they had to respect him, even though his loud behavior was terribly ignorant.
+- The whole scene reminded me of the time Domingo and I went out for dinner at the Japanese restaurant in Dénia in 2014 (just before [he came to London](../2011-to-2020/2014.md#trip-to-london) and my dad seemed to, gulp, recognize him) and he kind of *performed* for the people sitting around the table, as if he knew them, and they had to respect him, even though his loud behavior was terribly ignorant.
 - The way Domingo spoke at that time was as if everyone had no choice but to listen to him, and smile, and agree, and that was exactly what I was seeing at the Red Lion.
 - Who was this overbearing, slightly camp 50-year-old white man with a moustache presiding over a table of British Muslim Asian men who may well have been second-generation Pakistanis?
 - And why did they sit right beside us instead of in one of the more private areas elsewhere?
-- Was he trying to understand what was going on with my continued survival from the Dénia porn-gang's relentless brain-damaging, poisoning, drugging, and sedated rape; knowing full well my history with the Jamaican rape gangs and their connections to Islamicist rape gangs?
+- Was the man trying to communicate with me, to understand what was going on with my continued survival from the Dénia porn-gang's relentless brain-damaging, poisoning, drugging, and sedated rape; knowing full well my history with the Jamaican rape gangs and their connections to Islamicist rape gangs?
 - Did his attempt at communication inadvertently reveal a far more sinister connection between the caliphate and gitano mass-manipulation AI tech?
+- Did my dad know him?
+- When I went to the toilet and left my dad alone with them, did they talk?
-- As we left, another British Muslim man turned up and walked past me, and I possibly recognized him.
+- As we left, another British Muslim man turned up and walked past me, and I think I recognized him.
-- He was either Alkesh from North Finchley who went to prison for theft; or, more likely, he was the father of Winston May's sister's twins; the man that had brought down a bunch of Northern Pakistanis to sedate and rape us back in 1989.
+- He was either Alkesh from North Finchley who went to prison for theft who was at [the party in 1991](../pre-2001/1991.md#a-party-in-hornsey); or he could have also been the father of Winston May's sister's twins - the man that had brought down a bunch of Northern Pakistanis to London to sedate and rape us back in 1989, that Willow does not remember but I do.
 - He looked unwell.
+- In an earlier draft of this section I had wondered if the man was trying to do deals with whoever he thought was interested at the time, just like they were dealing constantly online.
+- I deleted that comment for some reason but I think the question still stands, and perhaps more firmly today.
+- Was he the brother of [the woman who sits right next to us again, in a similarly odd manner in an empty pub, that will tell my dad to not go to Lourdes with me in the summertime](../2025/july.md#the-benijembla-woman) so their Spanish friends can murder me in peace?

 ## Israel